ikjordan/picozx81/README.md

 | PicoMite VGA |`cmake -DPICO_BOARD=picomitevgaboard ..` | `picozx81_picomitevga.uf2`|
 | Custom 332 VGA|`cmake -DPICO_BOARD=vga332board ..`| `picozx81_vga332.uf2`|

+**Note:** The `buildall` script in the root directory of `picozx81` will build `uf2` files for all supported board types

-5. Upload the `uf2` file to the pico
+6. Upload the `uf2` file to the pico
-6. Populate a micro SD Card with files you wish to run.
+7. Populate a micro SD Card with files you wish to run.
 Optionally add `config.ini` files to the SD Card.
 See [here](examples) for examples of config files

 # Use
 ## Quick Start
 + If the emulator is started with no SD Card, or with an empty SD Card, then it will emulate a 16K ZX81